America To Become A Leading Energy Exporter

 The primary reason for the gain was the rise in petroleum products, which reached 5.247 mmbd.

-The EIA recently published its Annual Energy Outlook (AEO) It constructed numerous scenarios of total energy imports and exports, including oil coal and gas.
+The EIA recently published its Annual Energy Outlook (AEO).
+It constructed numerous scenarios of total energy imports and exports, including oil, coal and gas.

-Under its reference case, it shows the U.S. becoming a net exporter during the middle of next decade.
+Under its reference case, it shows the U.S. becoming a net exporter during the middle of the next decade.
 But under higher prices or high oil and gas resources and technology, it projects net exports starting by or before 2020.

 Conclusions

 The U.S. is already the third largest oil exporting country.
 But I believe President Trump will prioritize improving trade agreements, emphasizing energy production and trade.
-And therefore I expect he will create incentives that make the U.S. into one of the largest energy exporters.
+And therefore, I expect he will create incentives that make the U.S. into one of the largest energy exporters.

-A first step could be to fill-in exports that are being are being cut by Saudi Arabia, perhaps in growth areas such as India and China.
+A first step could be to fill-in exports that are being cut by Saudi Arabia, perhaps in growth areas such as India and China.
 US shale oil is a cost-competitive source with a lower full production cost than Saudi Arabia.
-That is because the Saudis oil revenues are needed to support the entire country, and it needs about $65/b to breakeven
+That is because the Saudis' oil revenues are needed to support the entire country, and it needs about $65/b to break-even

 In the third quarter, E&P companies posted a small gain when WTI prices averaged $45/b.
-And so American shale oil is cost-competitive with Saudi crudes over the long-term.
+And so American shale oil is cost-competitive with Saudi crudes over the long term.

-Even though I am not optimistic that oil prices will go much higher in the years ahead due the availability of new supplies, a rise in production volumes for energy companies can be highly supportive of their bottom lines.
+Even though I am not optimistic that oil prices will go much higher in the years ahead due to the availability of new supplies, a rise in production volumes for energy companies can be highly supportive of their bottom lines.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.